tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-04-13-ptw-underground-21.md

 Post-match, Hammers and Olgierd celebrate a championship "defense" with confetti.

 Pawłowski invites Hammers back to the ring, and in comedic fashion goads him into cleaning the confetti with a broom.
 President of Comedy Show (one of the sponsors), Łukasz Okoński is invited to the ring and introduced by Pawłowski.
-Together, they mock Hammers' cleaning skills.
+Together, they mock Hammers's cleaning skills.
 Eventually Hammers is dismissed and celebrates his "defense" once again.
-During the promos, Pawłowski made conflicting remarks whether Hammers' title is an actual, PTW recognized championship.
+During the promos, Pawłowski made conflicting remarks whether Hammers's title is an actual, PTW recognized championship.
 Later, in Facebook results, there was a mention of imaginary champions, which implies the title is still unsanctioned.

 #### Main event: Puncher vs Marius Al-Ani